-This paper, and the accompanying slides, were presented at fOSSa 2013 in Lille, during November 2013.
+This paper, and the accompanying slides, was presented at fOSSa 2013 in Lille, during November 2013.
 The paper was delivered as part of the Eco-nomy domain, which explored the future of Open Source development and innovation.

 Firstly, we would like to thank the organisers of fOSSa for their kind invitation to speak at this year’s conference.
 We hope it will be the beginning of an interesting and productive dialogue with both the practice of Open Source development and its practitioners.
 As a response to our title, I’m going to talk about communities, social assemblages and co-created value, but before I do that I would like to speak a little about who we are and what we do.